 Examples of the new alchemy of D^3 derivatives are volatility ETNs such as XIV and ZIV.

-Unlike old alchemy that did not pose systemic risks, these financial products amplify systematic risk and increase probability of financial instability.
+Unlike old alchemy which did not pose systemic risks, these financial products amplify systematic risk and increase the probability of financial instability.
 This was confirmed in the last two weeks with the unwinding of the short volatility trade.
 Traders got ruined and funds risk liquidation while at the same time regulators appear ignorant of the risks or unwilling to deal with them.

-In the stock market a large percentage of participants invest their hard-earned pension money but there are also a few reckless speculators who play with D^3 products and endanger the stability of not only equities but of the global financial system and maybe the world.
+In the stock market, a large percentage of participants invest their hard-earned pension money but there are also a few reckless speculators who play with D^3 products and endanger the stability of not only equities but of the global financial system and maybe the world.

 In the last two weeks since the start of the unwinding of the short volatility trade, XIV has dropped 98.28% causing a termination event for this product, SVXY lost 92.14% and ZIV is down 30.06%.

 The systemic risks from these events arise from the fact that at the end of the day (also literally) the managers of these products must hedge exposure and this is ultimately done by selling individual stocks because only stocks are not derivative products.
 This is the reason this stock market drop was the fastest ever since at least 1960.

 It is quite interesting that Credit Suisse states in the XIV prospectus that the longer-term expected value of XIV is zero.
 Specifically in the Credit Suisse XIV prospectus, the following is stated